muneer78/muneer78.github.io/_posts/2021-06-24-a-defense-of-being-widely-read.md

 ---
 date: 2021-06-24
-title: A Defense Of Being Widely Read
+title: A defense of being widely read
 tags: politics
 ---